 Question 2: Write a code that would randomize items from the list.

 x = ['Skyrim', 'Belongs', 'To', 'The', 'Nords']

 Question 3: Is there a difference between ‘range’ and ‘xrange’?

 A Dogpile effect happens when a website’s cache expires, yet it is hit by many different requests from the user.
 This can cause many different problems, from lag spikes to complete crashes.
-A system called semaphore lock is used to prevent Dogpiles from happening.

 Encapsulation is a process of grouping related data members into one, single place.
-Along with the member themselves, encapsulation also returns their functions, too.
+Along with the member, encapsulation also returns their functions, too.

-First of all, it should be said - abnormal termination is bad.
+First of all, during the Python interview questions and answers, it should be said - abnormal termination is bad.
 You don’t want it to happen in your coding experience, although it’s almost unavoidable at one point or another, especially when you're a beginner programmer.

 Question 7: Write a code that would count all of the capital letters in your file.